 To justify the goodness, it’s important to compare Synchrony with its rivals.
 Here are a few discussed.

 Ally is a fair choice for you if you wish to have all the features in one place.
-However, if your demand is only a savings account, you could go with Synchrony bank, as it is best for the single requirement.
+However, if your demand is only a savings account, you could go to Synchrony bank, as it is best for the single requirement.

 Compared with the APYs of Citibank and Synchrony bank, Synchrony bank seems good as it provides up to 3.25%, while it is 0.30% for Citibank.